placeholder

 Expand dropdown

-Student-athletes need to apply, make your prepayment and complete all pages of the application through the personal description.
 At that point, log out and let your coach know that you have applied for housing.
-You should NOT reserve a space, look for a roommate, or form a group of two.
+DO NOT search for roommates or create a roommate group of two.

 Athletics makes your assignments over the summer, and then communicates this to housing.
 Once housing has been given an assignment for you, we'll let you know via email and provide further directions for completing your application.